jqqjj/socks5/README.md

 * User/Password authentication
 * Support for the CONNECT command (Supported TCP)
 * Support for the UDP ASSOCIATE  command (Supported UDP)
-* Rules to do granular filtering of commands